libretro/docs/docs/library/fbneo.md

 * the `SYSTEM_DIRECTORY/fbneo/` folder
 * the `SYSTEM_DIRECTORY/` folder

-The following bioses are used :
+The following bioses are required for some of the emulated systems :
 * neogeo.zip (Neo Geo BIOS)
 * neocdz.zip (Neo Geo CDZ System BIOS)
 * decocass.zip (DECO Cassette System BIOS)